Elisabeth Kirkby: Political career

-Kirkby became a politician and was elected to the New South Wales legislative council in 1981.
-She was the Australian Democrats' New South Wales state leader and became the longest-serving Australian Democrat member of parliament before retiring in June 1998.
-She remained in politics, at a local government level, serving as a councillor in Temora Shire from 1999 to 2004.
-In November 2010 she sold her sheep and wheat farm in Temora, New South Wales and moved to Morning Bay on Pittwater's western foreshore, accessible only by boat.
+Kirkby entered politics joining the Australian Democrats in 1979, she was residing in Martinsville at that time in the NSW Hunter Valley region, after she was suggested by her friend and co-star Sheila Kennelly, a longtime resident who had a farm in that area, that she purchase a property there, After relocating there she ran for the local parliament seat for the Hunter Valley, with a publicity campaign using her Number 96 role as the basis, stating there are "96's reasons to vote for Liz", she lost the seat attaining 13% of votes, but was subsequently elected to the New South Wales legislative council in 1981, as the New South Wales state leader.
+Upon retiring in June 1998, she became the longest-serving Australian Democrat member of parliament She remained in politics, however, at a local government level, serving as a councillor in Temora Shire from 1999 to 2004, with the Democrats spin-off party the Australian Progressive Alliance foundered by Meg Lees.

 Personal life and honours

-Kirkby is divorced and has one daughter and two sons, Debbie Baile, her daughter became an actress and appeared in Number 96 in 1975.
+Kirkby was married to Australian gynaecologist Derek Llewellyn-Jones and has three children, a daughter and two sons, four grandchildren and a great granddaughter.
+Her son Tony Llewellyn-Jones is an Australian actor and producer.
+Debbie Baile, her daughter, became an actress and also appeared in Number 96 in 1975.
 Baile also acted in The Young Doctors and the film Undercover.

 In 2006 Kirkby earned an Arts Degree and in 2014 a PhD from the University of Sydney at the age of 93, becoming Australia's oldest university graduate.
 Her thesis was on unemployment during the Great Depression, and she has become an advocate for older people to learn and study.
 In 2012 she was awarded the national Medal of the Order of Australia, for "service to the Parliament of New South Wales, to the community of Temora, and to the performing arts".